-All of the mice tested are comfortable in their own ways, but our first "ahhhhh" moment was when we got our hands on the 3M Joystick.
+All of the mice tested are comfortable in their own ways, but our first "ahhhhh" moment was when we got our hands on the 3M Wireless.
 This model keeps your arm in a relaxed handshake position with the weight of your hand on the side of your palm (the pinkie finger's metacarpal).
 Your fingers naturally wrap around the "joystick" with your thumb resting comfortably on top.
-Though the 3M Joystick does take quite a bit of time to get used to, most testers reported a complete lack of pain when using this mouse.
+Though the 3M Wireless does take quite a bit of time to get used to, most testers reported a complete lack of pain when using this mouse.

 As a trackball mouse, the Logitech MX Ergo takes yet another approach.
 Traditional trackball mice closely resemble a regular mouse's grip style, which puts pressure on your wrist.
 The MX Ergo combats this similarly to a vertical mouse — by adding up to 20° of optional tilt.
 The mouse is large enough for your hand to completely rest on it, making even the less natural 0° position pretty comfortable.
 If you have extra-large hands, this model might not work for you.
 Like most of the mice in the review, there is a nice rubberized finish with an added bit of texture for a slightly better grip.

 Following closely behind this trio are the J-Tech Digital Vertical and the Jelly Comb.
-The J-Tech is somewhat of an unusual shape even for a vertical mouse and feels most suited to someone with medium to large hands.
+The J-Tech is a somewhat unusual shape even for a vertical mouse and feels most suited to someone with medium to large hands.
 It's a cross between a vertical mouse and a joystick mouse when used with the removable palm rest.
 Your hand feels as though it slumps down into position on the slick surface, which is a little odd at first.
 However, we grew more comfortable with it over time, settling on the fingertip grip as our preferred way to hold this mouse.
 For us, the removable palm rest is a must.
 The mouse buttons feel a little awkward as is, and, without the palm rest, it's difficult to grip the mouse while keeping your fingers in a good position for clicking.